By Aussy Aportadora

 Water Bottles: For every six water bottles that Americans buy, only one ends up being recycled.
-Imagine going through the whole day not having to buy a single water bottle because you have a reusable water container with you.
-Doing this every day will allow you to reduce your plastic footprint and do our planet a huge favor.
+Imagine going through the whole day without having to buy a single water bottle because you have a reusable water container.
+Doing this daily will allow you to reduce your plastic footprint and do our planet a huge favor.

-Plus by using reusable water bottles, you’ll be more likely to drink more water (or enough as your body demands) which is great for your skin, your bodily functions, and for your healthy lifestyle diet!
+Plus, by using reusable water bottles, you’ll be more likely to drink more water (or enough as your body demands) which is excellent for your skin, your bodily functions, and for your healthy lifestyle diet!

-Check out this bottle, it’s my fave and I have the exact same one:
+Check out this bottle, it’s my fave, and I have the same one:

-Wooden Utensils (or metal): Using disposable plastic containers and cutlery may be convenient when you’re spending time outdoors, but it greatly contributes to plastic pollution.
-When traveling (e.g. glamping), bringing your lunch to work, going on picnics, for instance, try to pack wooden or reusable utensils instead of relying on disposable ones.
-You are saving the environment from tons of plastic if you make this a habit.
+Wooden Utensils (or metal): Using disposable plastic containers and cutlery may be convenient when you’re spending time outdoors, but it significantly contributes to plastic pollution.
+When traveling (e.g., glamping), bringing your lunch to work, or going on picnics, try to pack wooden or reusable utensils instead of relying on disposable ones.
+If you make this a habit, you are saving the environment from tons of plastic.

-So, if you are committed to reducing your plastic footprint, bring along with you your reusable cup or tumbler every morning, and have the barista pour your latte in it.
+So, bring along with you your reusable cup or tumbler every morning, and have the barista pour your latte into it.

 Tote Bags: Aside from being cute and fashionable, reusable totes are functional and can reduce your plastic footprint from shopping.
 Groceries, farmers markets, random errands you need to run?
 Take your tote with you.
-The great thing about them too is that they aren’t expensive but their impact is priceless.
+The great thing about them is that they aren’t expensive, but their impact is priceless.

 Choose Sustainable Fashion

-Not only that, the process of producing clothing, from weaving the threads to dying them to the desired colors, to creating clothes and shipping them all over the world, has a huuuuuge impact on the planet and, secondarily on the climate.
+Not only that, the process of producing clothing, from weaving the threads to dying them to the desired colors to creating clothes and shipping them all over the world, has a huge impact on the planet and, secondarily, on the climate.
 A large amount of water, energy, and waste is used and generated during this process.
-Fast fashion increases the load because this speed of production is needed to keep up with changing fashion and increased demand.
+Fast fashion increases the load because this production speed is needed to keep up with changing fashion and increased demand.

-In addition, clothes made for fast fashion are not long-lasting; this means that shortly after your purchase it, they will wear down, or lose their fashionable edge.
+In addition, clothes made for fast fashion are not long-lasting; this means that shortly after your purchase them, they will wear down or lose their fashionable edge.
 As a result, you’re more likely to throw these garments out, further clogging landfills.

 An alternative to fast fashion is buying secondhand clothing or swapping clothes with friends.
-If you have to buy new clothes, choose ones that are made with natural fibers, such as silk, wool, and cotton.
-In addition, consider investing in long-lasting classic pieces that won’t lose their style edge, or wear down quickly in the wash.
+If you have to buy new clothes, choose ones made with natural fibers, such as silk, wool, and cotton.
+In addition, consider investing in long-lasting classic pieces that won’t lose their style edge or wear down quickly in the wash.

 Changes At Home

-Groceries: Try finding grocery stores that allow you to bring in your reusable bags from home to fill up with what you need.
-In other words, find products that have less packaging or that you can take home in your own bags.
+Groceries: Try finding grocery stores that allow you to bring in your reusable bags from home to fill up what you need.
+In other words, find fewer packaging products you can take home in your own bags.

-Bath Products: Nowadays there are a plethora of options out there from shampoo bars to chewable toothpaste balls…look into them and see if any fit your lifestyle and are changes that you can make forever.
+Bath Products: Nowadays, there are many options, from shampoo bars to chewable toothpaste balls…look into them and see if any fit your lifestyle and are changes you can make forever.

-Feminine Hygiene: My best friend has used a menstrual cup since we were in college.
-At the time I was like “what??”, but now I’m much more open to the idea.
-Tampons and hygiene products are not only bad for your body, but also contribute to waste and pollution (plus all the packaging they come in!).
+Feminine Hygiene: Consider using menstrual cups.
+Tampons and hygiene products are not only bad for your body but also contribute to waste and pollution (plus all the packaging they come in!).
 Menstrual cups are a one-time buy and can save you so much money while reducing your plastic footprint.

 Check With Your Suppliers

-Work with your suppliers in sourcing more sustainable solutions in terms of packaging and raw materials.
-It can be as simple as plastic-free or reduced plastic use in packing items that are purchased in bulk.
+Work with your suppliers in sourcing more sustainable packaging and raw materials solutions.
+It can be as simple as plastic-free or reduced plastic use in packing items purchased in bulk.

 In addition, ask them about how they transport and process the products they create.
-See if their process incorporates sustainability; if not, maybe this is a conversation to be had on how they can improve, for instance in the materials they use, or reduction of emissions, and how you can support them as well!
+See if their process incorporates sustainability; if not, maybe this is a conversation to have on how they can improve, for instance, in the materials they use or reduction of emissions, and how you can support them as well!

 Update Your Company Culture